jqvxz/icoptimizer-remake/README.md

 # icoptimizer-remake
-Electron based application that includes all tweaks from the previous made optimizer
+Electron based application that includes all tweaks from the previous made icoptimizer